Simplicial Convolutional Filters: Simplicial Complexes, Signals and Hodge Laplacians

-\textbf{Simplicial signals.} For computational purposes, we fix an (arbitrary) reference orientation (see \cite{lim2015hodge} for more details) for each simplex according to the lexicographical ordering of its vertices.
+\textbf{Simplicial signals.} For computational purposes, we fix an (arbitrary) reference orientation (see \cite{lim2015hodge} {and \cite[p.
+5]{schaub2020random}} for more details) for each simplex according to the lexicographical ordering of its vertices.
 Given this reference orientation for $k$-simplices, we define a $k$-\emph{simplicial signal} $\bbs^k = [s^k_1,\dots,s^k_{N_k}]^\top\in\setR^{N_k}$ by attributing the value $s^k_i$ to the $i$th $k$-simplex $\ccalS_i^k$.
-If the signal value $s_i^k$ is positive, then the corresponding signal is along the reference orientation; otherwise, opposite to the reference orientation.
-To ease the exposition, we denote a node signal by $\bbv=[v_1,\dots,v_{N_0}]^\top \in \setR^{N_0}$ and an edge flow by $\bbf=[f_1,\dots,f_{N_1}]^\top \in \setR^{N_1}$.
-In Fig.~\ref{1b}, an edge flow is shown where a negative value indicates the flow direction is opposite to the reference orientation of the edge.
+If the signal value $s_i^k$ is positive, then the corresponding signal is aligned with the reference orientation; opposite otherwise.
+Fig.~\ref{1b} illustrates an arbitrary edge flow on an SC, in which some flows are aligned with and other are opposite the reference orientation (negative).
+For convenience, henceforth, we denote a node signal by $\bbv=[v_1,\dots,v_{N_0}]^\top \in \setR^{N_0}$ and an edge flow by $\bbf=[f_1,\dots,f_{N_1}]^\top \in \setR^{N_1}$.

-\textbf{Hodge Laplacians.} We can describe the relationships between $(k-1)$-simplices and $k$-simplices by the $k$th incidence matrix $\bbB_k \in \setR^{N_{k-1}\times N_k}$, which maps each $k$-simplex to its faces, $(k-1)$-simplices.
-See more details in \cite{barbarossa2020, munkres2018elements}.
+\textbf{Hodge Laplacians.} We can describe the relationships between $(k-1)$-simplices and $k$-simplices by the $k$th incidence matrix $\bbB_k \in \setR^{N_{k-1}\times N_k}$, which maps each $k$-simplex to the $(k-1)$-simplices that are its faces; cf. \cite{barbarossa2020, munkres2018elements} for more details.
 Specifically, $\bbB_1$ is the node-edge incidence matrix, and $\bbB_2$ is the edge-triangle incidence matrix.
-By definition, incidence matrices follow a property \cite{lim2015hodge}
+By definition, incidence matrices have the property \cite{lim2015hodge,barbarossa2020}

 Upon defining the incidence matrices, we can describe an SC $\ccalX$ of order $K$ via the Hodge Laplacians

 with the graph Laplacian $\bbL_0 = \bbB_1\bbB_1^\top$ and $\bbL_K = \bbB_{K}^\top\bbB_K$.
 The $k$th-\emph{Hodge Laplacian} $\bbL_k$ contains the \emph{lower Laplacian} $\bbL_{k,\ell} \triangleq \bbB_k^\top \bbB_k$ and the \emph{upper Laplacian} $\bbL_{k,\rm{u}} \triangleq \bbB_{k+1}\bbB_{k+1}^\top$.
 The lower Laplacian encodes the lower adjacency relationships between simplices through faces while the upper one encodes the upper adjacency relationships through cofaces.
 In particular, $\bbL_{1,\ell}$ encodes the edge adjacencies through their incident nodes and $\bbL_{1,\rm{u}}$ through the common triangles that they form.